Ray Cummings

 Ray Cummings (born Raymond King Cummings) (August 30, 1887 – January 23, 1957) was an American author of science fiction literature and comic books.

 Early life

 Cummings was born in New York City in 1887.
-He worked with Thomas Edison as a personal assistant and technical writer from 1914 to 1919.
+He worked with Thomas Edison as a personal assistant from 1914 to 1919, where he arranged phonograph record albums and wrote labels for Edison Records.
+Facsimiles of his signature appear on many of the labels.

 Literary career

 Cummings is identified as one of the "founding fathers" of the science fiction genre.
 His most highly regarded fictional work was the novel The Girl in the Golden Atom published in 1922, which was a consolidation of a short story by the same name published in 1919 (where Cummings combined the idea of Fitz James O'Brien's The Diamond Lens with H. G. Wells's The Time Machine) and a sequel, The People of the Golden Atom, published in 1920.

 Before taking book form, several of Cummings's stories appeared serialized in pulp magazines.
 The first eight chapters of his The Girl in the Golden Atom appeared in All-Story Magazine on March 15, 1919.